Navneet999-art/URL-Shotener/README.md

 "# Project Title"
 This project comprises of thr Node.js and MongoDB database.
-Basicall, it is an Api.
+Basically, it is an Api.

 "# Run the project"
 1.First install the folder into local desktop